cf-toolsuite/cf-butler/README.md

 ```
 GET /snapshot/spaces/users/{name}
 ```
-> Provides details and light metrics for a single user listing all organizations and spaces that user is associated with
+> Provides a listing of all organizations/spaces associated with a single user account

 ```
 GET /snapshot/{organization}/{space}/users